lenapan/Oldies-Movie-Buster/README.md

-# Welcome to Oldie's Blockbuster
+## Welcome to Oldie's Movie Buster

 ** Version 1.0.0

-A Blast to the Past!
+# A Blast to the Past!

 ## Our Goal

-Our Goal is to give our customers that nostalgic feelings of renting movies in the 80's and 90's while still providing a modern user experience.
+Our goal is to give users/customers that nostalgic feelings of renting movies from the 80's and 90's while still providing a modern user experience.

 ## Demo